 Whether Emma was loved or wanted we’ll never know, but giving birth in the Workhouse meant one thing: that her mother would receive at least some medical care and supervision during childbirth.
 Sadly there are more stories than are bearable from this time in history of desperate mothers delivering their (more often than not illegitimate) babies only to immediately suffocate them, strike them on the head with a hard object, drown them, or in one particularly sad story I read, toss the child over a wall whilst walking down the road.

-My great Aunty Tessie, who was in service – i.e. a domestic servant in a residential household (and as a side note thought she was the bees knees because being in service was quite an achievement for a poor Irish Catholic) – said that young women working as maids and sometimes caught entirely by surprise going into labour – their corsets, hard work, and simple diets concealing their ‘being in the family way’ – would put their dead babies “up the chimney” (which have a series of ‘steps’ inside).
+My great Aunty Tessie, who was in service – i.e. a domestic servant in a residential household (and as a side note, being in service was quite an achievement and rarely achievable for anyone from a poor Irish Catholic family; job adverts at the time would specifically rule out Catholics from applying) – said that it was known that young women working as maids who were caught entirely by surprise going into labour (their corsets, hard work, and simple diets having concealed their being in the family way) would put the bodies of their dead babies “up the chimney” (which had ledges inside the flue).

 Others would forge midwife certificates to indicate a stillbirth and pay an unsuspecting or crooked church sexton to bury them in a local graveyard, which – however fraudulently – at least seems a proper resting place compared to others.

 We don’t know her mother’s state of mind or circumstances but for now at least, baby Emma was safe.
-My recent visit to the Records Office at Liverpool Central Library left me stumped as I tried to find evidence of Emma’s mother ever having entered the Workhouse – described euphemistically as being situated in ‘Mount Pleasant’.
+My recent visit to the Records Office at Liverpool Central Library left me stumped as I tried to find evidence of Emma’s mother ever having entered the Workhouse – and its euphemistic address of ‘Mount Pleasant’.

 I figured that if Emma was born in the new year of 1873 then her Mother couldn’t have entered the Workhouse any sooner than, say, March 1872 (9 months before) even if the baby was premature.
 Men and women were kept separate in the Workhouse (families who were admitted together were immediately torn apart on arrival, with only the youngest children allowed to stay with their mothers until they too grew old enough to be of use and receive some part time schooling) so she couldn’t have got pregnant as an inmate.
 Well, technically she could, but I can’t imagine a long hard shift of picking oakum with your bare hands and subsisting on little more than gruel and potatoes is going to put you in the mood for a quicky behind the laundry house.